-Last summer, I met George Laszlo ’72 while he was visiting campus with Ali*, a 20-year-old college student from Baghdad.
+I met George Laszlo ’72 during the summer of 2013 while he was visiting campus with Ali*, a 20-year-old college student from Baghdad.
 While we sat in the Union Atrium sipping tea, I asked George how he had gotten to know Ali.
 The story he told me was extraordinary.

 It all started with a chance encounter on the subway in September 2007.
 While taking the E train home from JFK airport after a business trip, George gave directions to a fellow traveler, a stranger to New York City and to the United States.
 This man then departed, accidentally leaving his backpack behind.